-Tell Me More: How Caste And Gender Influence Access to Health With Dr. Sylvia Karpagam
+Tell Me More: Talking How Caste And Gender Influence Access to Health With Dr. Sylvia Karpagam

 In The Swaddle’s interview series Tell Me More, we discuss crucial cultural topics with people whose work pushes societal boundaries.

-Dr. Sylvia Karpagam is a public health doctor and researcher, with a focus on public health systems and the social determinants of health in India.
+Dr. Sylvia Karpagam is a public health researcher and a doctor, with a focus on public health systems and the social determinants of health in India.
 The Swaddle’s Aditi Murti spoke with Dr. Karpagam about how caste and gender influence access to health and nutrition in India.

 The Swaddle: The Covid19 pandemic highlighted an often-glossed-over issue — the continued lack of attention paid to health and sanitation workers who are placed in harm’s way to do jobs like disposing of biomedical waste without adequate protective equipment.
 How does the system prevent these workers from advocating for themselves?